PxTools/PxWebApi/HealthEndpoints.md

 Their usefullness depend on how Pxwebapi is installed.
 If you have a single pxwebapi instance and install it as a package, you will not find them very usefull.

+If you run Pxwebapi as Docker in a kubernetes cluster

 ## Ready
 The purpose of the ready endpoint is to be the target of loadbalancer probes.

-It returns 503 if the node is being stopped for maintainence, 200 otherwise.
+It returns 503 if the node is being stopped for maintainence or the application has problems reaching this external dependencies, 200 otherwise.

 Technically: It returns 200 if there exist a file called yes.json
              in wwwroot/health/ready  , 503 otherwise.

+Todo: if datasource is CNMM then a simple db connection test is made.

 ## Alive
 The purpose of the alive endpoint is to show which increment of pxwebapi